leadond/onboarding-saas/SUPABASE_CONFIGURATION.md

-# Supabase Configuration for OnboardKit
+# Supabase Configuration for Onboard Hero

 ## 🎯 Your Supabase Project Details